-History Colorado’s State Historical Fund awarded Parks & Open Space a $200,000 grant to complete the first phase of the Wencel barn restoration at Braly open space, located on N. 61st Street near Hygiene.
+In October 2019, History Colorado’s State Historical Fund awarded Parks & Open Space a $200,000 grant to complete Phase I of the Wencel barn rehabilitation at the Braly Open Space, located on North 61st Street near Hygiene.

 This project embodies the county’s long-standing vision to preserve the rural character and cultural resources of unincorporated Boulder County through the identification and preservation of historic and archaeological sites and the protection of historic properties from destruction or harmful alteration.

 The Wencel barn is an important enduring symbol of the area’s farming history and represents the type of family farm that has rapidly disappeared due to the increased land value and decreased farming profitability.

 The grant funded Phase I construction project began in June 2020 and was completed in early January 2021.
 H.W.
 Houston Construction completed Phase I and included rehabilitation of the failing structural members of the now 117-year-old barn.
 Starting a large construction project during the early stages of the COVID-19 pandemic presented numerous challenges that had to be overcome with creative thinking and patience.
 Once the project started, the barn’s structural condition proved to be in more precarious condition than anticipated and resulted in more structural bracing requirements.
 The contractor and structural engineer used creative thinking to successfully repair and create a structural safe barn.
 In the end, the project was completed on time and considerably under budget.

 - August 2021: Parks & Open Space Buildings and Historic Preservation crew anticipate to begin repairs to the attached milking parlor addition.

 - August 2021: Construction contractor anticipates to start reconstruction and installation of the concrete silo fireman’s hat top cover.

 - April 2021: Parks & Open Space Buildings and Historic Preservation began Phase II